demba003/GistViewer/README.md

 ### Gist Viewer
 Display a list of lastly added [Gists](https://gist.github.com/discover) and open selected one to read it

-It's just sample app to demonstrate usage of MPV pattern on Android platform using Kotlin language.
+It's just a sample app to demonstrate usage of MVVM pattern on Android platform using Kotlin language.

 Additionally following libraries were used:
 - [Koin](https://github.com/InsertKoinIO/koin)